Quick Answer: Knowledge Representation Makes AI Context Usable

 Implementation Roadmap

 A sensible roadmap starts narrow.
 Choose one workflow where better knowledge access would reduce time, errors, rework, or handoff friction.
 Build the first representation layer around that workflow, then expand once source ownership and evaluation are stable.
+The AI implementation roadmap is a useful companion when the team needs to connect use-case discovery, data readiness, workflow design, and production rollout.

 - Week 1 to 2: select the workflow, users, sources, success metric, and risk boundary.